-From the outset, we value listening to and understanding our clients’ needs.
-When we share a mutual understanding of the project, the chances of a great result are improved.
-We’ll discuss how we can achieve your aspirations while incorporating design considerations of the site and understanding any likely regulatory implications.
+From the outset, we value listening to and comprehending our clients’ needs.
+We enjoy the exchange of ideas and viewpoints, and very much understand that great results rely on a mutual understanding of the project.
+We’ll discuss how we can achieve your aspirations while incorporating design considerations of the site and considering any likely regulatory implications.

-The building process is subject to compliance requirements, from town planning applications, sustainability and building permits.
-The best way to negotiate all these is to have a good understanding of the regulations and to consult early and as broadly as practical.
-We always deal with the regulatory bodies on a professional level while navigating the approvals process to ensure our clients’ interests are not compromised.
+Every building process is subject to compliance requirements, from town planning applications, to sustainability certification and building permits.
+The best way to negotiate all these is to have a sound knowledge of the regulations and to consult as early and as broadly as practical.
+The relevant regulatory bodies appreciate the professionalism and rigour we bring to navigating the approvals process, to ensure our clients’ interests are not compromised.

-Throughout the design process we communicate with key stakeholders.
-We prefer to be proactive and set the agenda with our clients and ensure they know the status of their project.
-We see the process as being a dynamic one – and we stay ahead of the curve by making sure we communicate, and coordinate the flow of information between key stakeholders.
+Throughout the design and building process ongoing and proactive communication is crucial.
+We see the process as being a dynamic one – and we stay ahead of the curve by actively coordinating the flow of information between us, the clients and other key stakeholders.

-Our core services are aligned with the AIA Client Architect Agreement for Professional Services – which defines a well-proven client-architect relationship.
-This provides our clients with a reference framework for their project and ensure that we deliver architectural services based on industry standards and pricing.
+Our core services are aligned with the AIA Client Architect Agreement for Professional Services, which defines a well-proven client-architect relationship.
+This provides our clients with an independent reference framework for their project and ensures that we deliver architectural services based on industry standards and pricing.

-These 6 milestone stages take a project from an idea to a design concept through a completed project.
-Before starting the design process we will engage in a pre-design service to look at high level considerations for any project.
-We will consider, budget, planning issues and high level design considerations to ensure each commission can be realised.
+Before starting the design process, we will engage in a pre-design service to look at high level considerations for any project.
+We will consider budget, planning issues and the overall concept to ensure each commission can be realised.

-Our fees for first four stages are calculated as a percentage of the Construction Cost. the Construction Cost is estimated by a Cost Planner at the end of Concept Design and Detail Design stages.
-Our fee for stages 5 and 6 are based on the time needed to complete the project.
-We put in place a clear client-architect agreement before commencing our services to ensure that our clients agree and understand the basis of our engagement before we start work.
+Our fees for first four stages are calculated as a percentage of the construction cost.
+The construction cost is estimated by a professional Cost Planner at the end of stages one and two.
+Our fee for stages five and six is based on the time needed to complete the project.
+Before we begin we put in place a clear client-architect agreement to ensure that our clients agree and understand the basis of our engagement.

 We are thrilled when the architecture media take time to appreciate about our work.
 It is not the reason we do what we do – but it is rewarding to earn the recognition of our peers and colleagues.
 Here is a sample of some of our favourite recent quotes that best sum up our approach to design.